 This list represents projects that are major capital investments that the Port will likely make within the next 6 to 20 years (2030 - 2045).
-These projects are primarily infrastructure replacement projects, but there are a few new development projects that represent high priority strategic investments.
+These projects are primarily infrastructure replacement projects, but a few new development projects that represent high priority strategic investments.
 This plan is intended to be used to help balance current capital investments and debt with the understanding of future investment needs.
-Projects estimates in future years are escalated using an annual average inflation rate of 3.33% in accordance with the Washington State Department of Financial Management Cost Estimating Form C-100.
+Projects estimated in coming years are escalated using an annual average inflation rate of 3.33% in accordance with the Washington State Department of Financial Management Cost Estimating Form C-100.